Milgard windows with no takeout clips

 What you'll need to do is drill screws into the window jamb, perhaps halfway up to the very top (see the video below, you'd normally drill these screws in right below where the take-out clips would be).
 When you raise the sash, the head of the screws should catch the channel balances, just like the take-out clips would.
 You should be able to then remove the sash and follow the replacement procedure as shown in our video below.
 This isn't an ideal solution, as you'll need to remove the screws whenever the window is in regular use.
 But it's your only option in lieu of having any take-out clips, and we've found it will work in your situation.
 Let me know if you have any questions.

-A quick learner from Las Vegas, Nevada says:
+Quick Learner from Las Vegas, Nevada

 Bob,